Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

 where $N \geq 2$, $0<s<1$, $2<p<2^*:=\frac{2N}{(N-2)^+}$, $\lambda > -\lambda_1$, $\lambda_1>0$ denotes the first Dirichlet eigenvalue of the operator $-\Delta +(-\Delta)^s$ in $B$, $B$ denotes the unit ball in $\R^N$ defined by $B:=\{x \in \R^N : |x|<1\}$ and $(-\Delta)^s$ denotes the fractional Laplacian defined by

 The operator $\mathcal{L}:=-\Delta +(-\Delta)^s$ arises naturally from the superposition of two stochastic processes with different scales (i.e. Brownian motions and L\'evy flights).
 Loosely speaking, when a particle follows either of these two processes according to a certain probability, then the associated limit diffusion equation can be described by the operator $\mathcal{L}$, see for example \cite{DLV, DV}.
-The operator generally models the combined effect of local and nonlocal diffusions in concrete situations, which enjoys a constantly rising popularity in applications and appears in bi-modal power-law distribution processes, the theory of optimal searching strategies, biomathematics and animal foraging, see for example \cite{Bd, DLV, DV, PV} and references therein.
+The operator generally models the combined effect of local and nonlocal diffusions in many situations, which enjoys a constantly rising popularity in applications and appears in bi-modal power-law distribution processes, the theory of optimal searching strategies, biomathematics and animal foraging, see for example \cite{Bd, DLV, DV, PV} and references therein.

 Elliptic equations driven by the mixed local and nonlocal operators as previously have recently received a great attention from several points of view, including existence, symmetry, maximum principles, interior regularity and boundary regularity, see for example \cite{BCCI, BI, BDVV1, BDVV2, BDVV, BDVV3, BDVV4, BM, BMS, BJ, CDV, CKSV, DLV, JK, CM, SVWZ1, SVWZ2, SVWZ}.
-However, non-degeneracy and uniqueness have not been treated so far.
-The aim of present paper is to study these two topics.
+However, non-degeneracy and uniqueness have not been well-understood so far.
+The aim of the present paper is to focus on these two topics as a complement of the study carried out previously.
 More precisely, we shall explore the non-degeneracy and uniqueness of ground states to \eqref{equ}.

-The consideration of non-degeneracy and uniqueness of solutions, which has a long history, is quite interesting but challenging.
-For the local case $s=1$, taking advantage of ODE techniques, the uniqueness of positive solutions to \eqref{equ0} has been established in the seminal work of Kwong \cite{K} (see also \cite{C, K, M, MS, NN, Y, Z}),
+The study of the non-degeneracy and uniqueness of solutions, which has a long history, is particularly interesting but challenging.
+For the local case $s=1$, taking advantage of ODE techniques, the uniqueness of positive solutions to the following equation has been discussed in the seminal work of Kwong \cite{K} (see also \cite{C, K, M, MS, NN, Y, Z}),